sdc-china/IDA-doc/_posts/2018-03-08-test-smart-comparison.md

   10. Click ![][toggle_on] in front of the case step again to disable image comparison.

-### Fetch Screenshots from Latest Report
+### Refresh new screenshots from the latest testing report

-  Click **Refresh** button in Smart Comparison page can get screenshots from latest report, and will reset all settings.
+  Click **Refresh** button in Smart Comparison page can refresh new screenshots from the latest report, and also reset all saved comparison settings.

   **Notes:**